 - On the flip side, birds could also be all up in the feeder and blocking the camera, preventing it from getting a good shot.

-- Especially after a rainy day, it is possible for some dirt to get stuck to the camera or the sensor by a visiting bird, so you might want to wipe it every once in a while.
+- Especially after a rainy day, it is possible for some dirt to get stuck to the camera or the sensor by a visiting bird, so you should make sure to clean it regularly with a dry cloth.

 - Moving objects close to the feeder could be triggering the sensor and creating false sessions when there are no birds around.

 - Our model, in part, makes predictions based on the location.
 If your location is not set correctly, that could be why you’re not getting postcards.